-As a business owner with lean startup roots, I understand this more than anyone, and as a company that works with small businesses everyday, we also know that sometimes the money’s just not there.
-If that’s you, and your budget is tight, have you thought about taking the DIY approach to taking your own images?
+As a business owner with lean startup roots, I understand this more than anyone.
+I also know that sometimes the money is just not there.
+If that’s you and your budget is tight, have you thought about taking the DIY approach to product photography?
 It’s not as hard as you might think.

-You’re only going to need a few things for this setup:
+You’re only going to need a few things for this setup.

 You don’t need a crazy camera system.
-While shooting images with a Nikon D800 ($2796) sporting a 105mm f1.4 lens ($740) is awesome, it’s also totally unnecessary.
+While shooting images with a Nikon D810 (~$2,000) sporting a 105mm f1.4 lens ($740) is awesome, it’s also totally unnecessary in this case.

-When I did the test images for this, I started with my older model (2008), beat-to-hell Canon G10 point-and-shoot.
+When I did the test images for this article, I started with my older model (2008), beat-to-hell Canon G10 point-and-shoot.
 I love the Canon G series point-and-shoots because they can go full manual and they shoot a really nice raw file.
 I picked this camera because it’s definitely not top of the line anymore, allowing me to demonstrate that even with modest equipment, good results are attainable.

 Not to get too technical, but you’re going to set your camera to a very small aperture so that you can have the most depth of field your camera is capable of.